froelich/sf-relate/README.md

 Matthew Man-Hou Hong, David Froelicher, Ricky Magner, Victoria Popic, Bonnie Berger, and Hyunghoon Cho, Under review, 2023

-This repository contains a set of scripts to generate UK-Biobank-based data sets for testing the tool.
+This repository contains a set of scripts specialized to generate the inputs from the UK-Biobank dataset for testing the tool.
-We are working on developing a simple demonstration of the software based on the 1000 Genomes Project for convenience.
+We are working on developing a simple demonstration of the software based on the (publicly available) 1000 Genomes Project for convenience.

 ## Installation

 ### Dependencies

-SF-Relate requires that `go`, `python3` are available in the exec path in shell.
+SF-Relate requires that `go` and `python3` are available in the exec path in shell.
 Here are the links for installation:

 - [Go](https://go.dev/doc/install) (>=1.18.3)
 - Python (>=3.9.2) with [NumPy](https://numpy.org/install/), [joblib](https://joblib.readthedocs.io/en/stable/), [pandas](https://pandas.pydata.org/) and [bgen-reader](https://pypi.org/project/bgen-reader/).